It’s a big task; take a step back and look at the big picture.

 - Who are your service providers?
 Power supply, water cooler, cleaners, internet, etc. Look at your contracts (the water cooler contract was ridiculous – it will end up being handed down, generation to generation like that heirloom plate of great-aunt Gertrude’s)

 - Leave your feelings at the door.
 Feelings have no place in your new office space or the relationships with your outgoing and incoming landlords.

 - A relationship that does matter is the ones with your designer/project manager/tradesmen.
 Hire someone to take care of that all for you.

 - Communicate with your team.
 Keep them updated with your progress and occasionally ask them for input.
 These people will spend 40 hours a week in your office, keep them informed and include them.
 Culture is important.

 - Accept that the budget will be blown and be reasonable with the budget.
-Moving and fitting out a new office costs a lot of money and there are always expenses you never thought about, or weren't included in the quote.
+Moving and fitting out a new office cost a lot of money and there are always expenses you never thought about or weren’t included in the quote.
 Set a realistic budget with room to give more.

 - Consider changes to your IT setup.
 Have you migrated to the cloud yet or are you still housing an air conditioner in a server room?